 Are Your Employees Putting Your Business At Risk?

-As of 2020, cyber security has been named the number one threat to businesses, having risen 15 places in the last seven years.
+Cyber security has been named the number one threat to businesses, having risen 15 places in the last seven years.
 Is there more businesses could be doing to examine the source of the problem and find solutions to reduce the risk?
 Our Sales and Marketing Director, Mike Dickinson describes the escalating threat within the workplace and what you can be doing to prevent vicious and costly cyber attacks.

 Technology is the driving force in most businesses.
 Used as a method of communication and way of storing confidential information such as financial data or executive business decisions, technology is an efficient way to keep important business matters private.
 That is until it becomes under the threat of a cyber-attack.